 Seawind II original brochure

 Seawind II Owner's Manual - The book that came with each boat.
+And here's another scan of the manual.

 Manufacturer's description of the boat